 Nate’s Grade: C+

-Posted on February 23, 2018, in 2018 Movies and tagged alex garland, benedict wong, book, horror, indie, jennifer jason-leigh, natalie portman, oscar isaac, pretentious, sci-fi, tessa thompson, thriller.
+Posted on February 23, 2018, in 2018 Movies and tagged alex garland, benedict wong, book, gina rodriguez, horror, indie, jennifer jason-leigh, natalie portman, oscar isaac, pretentious, sci-fi, tessa thompson, thriller.
 Bookmark the permalink.
 Leave a comment.